hanabi/hanabi.github.io/Reference.md

   * Bob discards the 1.
   * Bob's chop is now his slot 4.
   * Cathy clues blue to Bob, which touches his slot 1 (the card he just drew) and his slot 5 (the card that was just chop moved).
-  * Bob knows that the focus of the clue is always on the brand-new card introduced, so this is NOT chop-focus, and the focus of the clue is on slot 1.
+  * Bob knows that the focus of the clue is always on the brand-new card introduced, so this is **not** chop-focus, and the focus of the clue is on slot 1.
   * Thus, Bob will play blue 2 from slot 1 on his next turn.
 * This move is most commonly done with a number 1 clue because it is likely that in the middle of a game, all of the 1's will be already played.
 But it could also be done with a number two 2 clue if all the 2's are already played / accounted for.
 Or, it could be done with a red clue if all of the red cards are already played / accounted for.
 And so forth.
 * Strategy wise, the *Trash Chop Move* is used for two main reasons:
   1) Sometimes there are multiple critical cards in a row on chop and it falls to one player to save all of them.
 In this situation, a multiple-card *Chop Move* could be the only way to do it.
   2) Some cards (e.g. a one-away 3) are quite useful to the team, but illegal to touch directly (as touching them directly with a clue would imply that they are playable right now).
 If the game is going well, then it can be useful to "waste" a clue in order to have the card saved permanently.
-* Note that you are NOT allowed to *Chop Move* a card that you can just clue directly with a *Save Clue* (unless there are multiple critical cards in a row on chop and you have no other choice).
+* Note that you are **not** allowed to *Chop Move* a card that you can just clue directly with a *Save Clue* (unless there are multiple critical cards in a row on chop and you have no other choice).
 This is because having some positive information is always better than having the card be a complete mystery.
-* If a *Trash Chop Move* touches MULTIPLE trash cards, then it only *Chop Moves* the cards to the right of the right-most trash card.
+* If a *Trash Chop Move* touches **multiple** trash cards, then it only *Chop Moves* the cards to the right of the right-most trash card.
 For example, in a 3-player game:
   * All the 1's are played on the stacks.
   * Bob has a completely unclued hand.
   * Alice clues 1's to Bob, which touches a 1 in slot 2 and a 1 in slot 4.
-  * Bob ONLY *Chop Moves* his slot 5 card.
+  * Bob **only** *Chop Moves* his slot 5 card.

 ### Chop Moves & Prompts

 * There are many different kinds of *Chop Moves*.
 The most common is the *Trash Chop Move*, but there are others, which are covered later.
-* *Chop Moves* interact with *Prompts* & *Finesses* in a potentially confusing way. *Chop Moved* cards should NOT be played into *Prompts*, even though they are imagined to have an "invisible" clue on them.
+* *Chop Moves* interact with *Prompts* & *Finesses* in a potentially confusing way. *Chop Moved* cards should **not** be played into *Prompts*, even though they are imagined to have an "invisible" clue on them.
 For example:
   * All the 1's are played on the stacks.
   * Bob has no cards clued in his hand, but he is *Chop Moved* for a mystery card on his slot 5.
   * Alice clues Cathy red, which touches a red 3.